brentd09/CourseInfo/Microsoft/Azure/AZ103/QandA.md

 Question  | Answer
 ---|---
 Can we move resources from region to region? |
-Are Availabilty sets available in all subscription tiers |
+Are Availabilty sets available in all subscription tiers? |
-How to find the difference between Azure VM family types, some look identical but have different prices |
+How to find the difference between Azure VM family types, some look identical but have different prices? |
+Is there a way to determine if a resource creation has finished when deploying with powershell? |